 Research

 Tel Aviv University School of Public Health is actively working on many of today’s most significant health issues.
-Research topics includes chronic disease epidemiology, infectious disease epidemiology, occupational and environmental exposures, emergency and disaster management, women's and children's health, health systems management, managing disease and care of the elderly, among many others.
+Research topics include chronic disease epidemiology, infectious disease epidemiology, occupational and environmental exposures, emergency and disaster management, women's and children's health, health systems management, and managing disease and care of the elderly, among many others.
 The School utilizes a wide range of research tools that are linked with clinical and laboratory medicine, such as epidemiology, biostatistics, and behavioral science methods.

 The School has extensive and expanding collaborations with numerous research, clinical, and academic institutions in Israel and worldwide.
 Findings and advances in the research are used for policy planning and evaluation and to help improve the lives of people locally, nationally, and worldwide.